gavinmcfarland/flex-gap-polyfill/README.md

 ## Known issues

 - No way to detect browsers which support flex-gap, so polyfill is always used.
-- Slight variation of computed width of flex items when using percentages (because of negative margin on container), usually in most cases this is desirable anyway.
+- Slight variation from spec for widths of flex items that use percentages (because of negative margin on container), usually in most cases this is desirable anyway.

 ## Example